micheleusuelli/micheleusuelli.github.io/_pages/articles/dsaspects/hypothesis-driven-development.md

    A well-defined backtesting strategy, including what data is used for training and which one for validation, is essential.
 This helps in assessing the robustness and generalisability of the models.

 #### Example 1: Micro-Climate Forecasting for Wind Farm Operations

+Micro-climate forecasting involves predicting weather conditions on a very localised scale, often focusing on specific areas such as wind farms.
+By using a combination of broader weather data and data from local weather stations, micro-climate forecasts can provide highly accurate and detailed predictions that are crucial for operations like wind farm management.

 **Hypothesis:** "Using a combination of weather data and local weather station data will improve the accuracy of micro-climate forecasts for wind farm operations."